Originate/OriginateUI/README.md

 ```

 ### Validating Text Fields
-When implementing registration forms, login masks or other types of forms that would benefit from validation, use `OriginateVlidatedTextField`.
+When implementing registration forms, login masks or other types of forms that would benefit from validation, use `OriginateValidatedTextField`.

 ```objective-c
 OriginateValidatedTextField * textField = [[OriginateValidatedTextField alloc] init];